jawalsh/comic-book-paratexts/pages/cbp.md

 {% include feature/pdf.html objectid="cbp_0118" alt="Public authorial epitext: “Steve Englehart Speaks: Part 1 ‘Journey to the Center of a Vision.’”
 Foom #12 (December 1975)" caption="A public authorial epitext—an interview with comics creator Steve Englehart from Foom #12 (December 1975)." %}

 {% include feature/pdf.html objectid="cbp_0509" alt="The first three pages of notes from Derf Backderf’s documentary comic Kent State (2020)." caption="The first three pages of notes from Derf Backderf’s documentary comic Kent State (2020)." %}

+However, most comic book’s are not “discursive” documents.
+They are works of fiction.
+And many are serial works of fiction.
+Many of the notes in serial comics function to educaton the reader about the long serial continuity of comics, the expansive fictional worlds in which many comics take place.
+They explain events that occur in previous issues of the serial publicaton or in separate publications from the same publisher and fictional world or universe.

+{% include feature/image.html objectid="cbp_0071" width="75" alt="Note: Marvel Spotlight #20 (February 1975).
+Marvel Comics." caption="Note: Marvel Spotlight #20 (February 1975).
+Marvel Comics.
+The note refers to events from Marvel Spotlight #16 (July 1974)" %}

 ### Works Cited
 <style type="text/css">